betheden/greek-grammar/content/person_third.rst

 Glossary
 --------

-**Third person** is a grammatical feature indicating that the speaker is talking about a person (or thing)  other than the speak or writer or the person being addressed (the reader or listener)  (e.g., he ran, she ran, they ran).
+**Third person** is a grammatical feature indicating that the speaker is talking about a person (or thing)  other than the speaker or writer or the person being addressed (the reader or listener)  (e.g., he ran, she ran, they ran).

 .. csv-table::